rmbarron/pokemonss-autobreeder/README.md

 3. Set the Arduino into DFU mode:
     - https://www.arduino.cc/en/Hacking/DFUProgramming8U2

+4. Select the mode that you would like the arduino to run in by changing the mode variable which can be found in [Joystick.c](https://github.com/shinyquagsire23/Switch-Fightstick/blob/master/Joystick.c).
+    - COLLECTING: Repeatedly grabs eggs from the day care lady on route 5
+    - HATCHING: Repeatedly hatches boxes of pokemon
+    - RELEASING: Releases boxes of pokemon.
+Set the variable numBoxes to the number of boxes you would like to relase.
+(NOTE: only works if releasing full boxes of pokemon)
 4. In terminal navigate to the inside of the project directory

 5. Make the file in terminal enter: